scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 No soylent today since I was once again, forgetful on the whole cool the bottle thing.
 But I had more holiday parties to go to anyway.

+### Day 179

+Again no soylent, but that's mainly because I was out and about running errands in the morning and then grabbed some chinese food before going to a going away/birthday party.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/